ChaudiereNoire/RomiPi/README.md

 Some code here is borrowed from Pololu, others from various Arduino library writers.
 All right reserved by their respective owners.
 Please proceed with caution.

+ChaudierNoire forked this repository to see about setting it up to work with ROS 2 Foxy Fitzroy.

 CONTENTS:
 Arduino				- Arduino sketch folder examples			- run these once you've completed setup